-Many people prefer the DIY option when it comes to hunting the aurora.
+Many people prefer the DIY option when it comes to hunting the northern lights.
 To increase your chances, it’s all about your location.
 Check the Norway aurora forecast a day or so prior to your trip and be flexible if the forecast is low.
 Just as important is the weather forecast—although it might seem that you can reach out and touch the lights, any cloud cover will make the aurora impossible to see.

 The Aurora Service produces hourly aurora forecasts on its website using real-time solar wind data from NASA, but also daily and three-day advance forecasts.
 For weather, Norwegian website YR has a reliable cloud-cover forecast.